avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 The `validationID` for validators added through `ConvertL1Tx` is defined as the SHA256 hash of the 36 bytes resulting from concatenating the 32 byte `subnetID` with the 4 byte `validatorIndex` (index in the `Validators` array within the transaction).

-Once this transaction is accepted, the P-Chain must be willing sign a `SubnetConversionMessage` with a `subnetConversionID` corresponding to `SubnetConversionData` populated with the values from this transaction.
+Once this transaction is accepted, the P-Chain must be willing sign a `L1ConversionMessage` with a `subnetConversionID` corresponding to `SubnetConversionData` populated with the values from this transaction.

 #### `RegisterL1ValidatorTx`